Frankie0701145/money-transfer/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a web application that allows users to transfer funds between each other and also deposit.

+This is all the technology used to build this web application.

 Things you may want to cover:

-* Ruby version
+* Ruby on rails

-* System dependencies
+* Postgres.

-* Configuration
+* React with Redux.

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Rspec

+* Heroku Cron To Go Scheduler